 The Bank offers repurchase agreements as an additional product offering to its customers.
 Repurchase agreements allow customers to have excess checking account balances "swept" from the checking accounts into a noninsured interest-bearing account.
 The customers' investment in these noninsured accounts is collateralized by securities of the Bank pledged at FHLB for that purpose.
-The agreements mature daily and carry a weighted-average interest rate of 1.97 percent and 0.85 percent at December 31, 2017 and 2016, respectively.
+The agreements mature daily and carry a weighted-average interest rate of 2.64 percent and 1.97 percent at December 31, 2018 and 2017, respectively.

 Note 7.
-Advances From Federal Home Loan Bank and Subordinated Borrowings
+Advances From the Federal Home Loan Bank and Subordinated Borrowings

 Advances are obtained from the FHLB of Des Moines.
-The advances are secured by the mortgage-backed security portfolio.
-Advances from the FHLB at December 31, 2017 and 2016, are \$7,997,164 and \$12,000,000, respectively.
-The advances bear interest at rates ranging from 0.90 percent to 1.89 percent and mature January 2018 to January 2021.
-The weighted-average interest rate was 1.63 percent and 1.09 percent as of December 31, 2017 and 2016, respectively.
+The advances are secured by the mortgagebacked security portfolio.
+Advances from the FHLB at December 31, 2018 and 2017, are \$3,998,751 and \$7,997,164, respectively.
+The advances bear interest at rates ranging from 1.07 percent to 1.89 percent and mature January 2019 to January 2021.
+The weighted-average interest rate was 1.88 percent and 1.63 percent as of December 31, 2018 and 2017, respectively.